At a Glance

 ✨Tip Number 2

-Research the specific engineering projects that the company is involved in.
-Understanding their current initiatives and challenges will allow you to tailor your conversations and demonstrate your knowledge during interviews.
+Research the specific projects that the company is involved in.
+Understanding their current initiatives and challenges will help you tailor your conversations and demonstrate your knowledge during interviews.

 ✨Tip Number 3

 Prepare to discuss your experience in public relations with local authorities.
-Be ready to share specific examples of how you've successfully managed relationships and resolved conflicts in previous roles, as this is crucial for the Liaison Officer position.
+Be ready to share specific examples of how you've successfully managed relationships and resolved conflicts in past projects.

 ✨Tip Number 4

-Familiarise yourself with the local community in Wales where the project site is located.
-Understanding the demographics, key stakeholders, and any ongoing community issues will help you position yourself as a candidate who is genuinely invested in the project's success.
+Familiarise yourself with the local area in Wales where the project site is located.
+Understanding the community dynamics and key stakeholders can give you an edge in demonstrating your commitment to the role.

 We think you need these skills to ace Liaison Officer